gcallah/BookReviews/zadka.md

 ## Packaging

-Even this book's topic is DevOps in Python, it's packaging chapters are worth reading even for people don't have special interest in DevOps.
+although this book's topic is DevOps in Python, it's packaging chapters are worth reading even for people don't have special interest in DevOps.
 It is very helpful for setting up a valid, standard python envirenment for projects.
 It gives a systemetic view and explanation on a lot of useful features like virtural